gbdev/pandocs/src/SGB_Functions.md

 ## Colorized Game Screen

-There's limited ability to colorize the game screen by assigning custom color palettes to each 20x18 display characters, however, this works mainly for static display data such like title screens or status bars, the 20x18 color attribute map is non-scrollable, and it is not possible to assign separate colors to moveable foreground objects (sprites), so that animated screen regions will be typically restricted to using a single palette of four colors only.
+There's limited ability to colorize the game screen by assigning custom color palettes to each 20×18 display characters, however, this works mainly for static display data such like title screens or status bars, the 20×18 color attribute map cannot be scrolled, and it is not possible to assign separate colors to moveable foreground objects (sprites), so that animated screen regions will be typically restricted to using a single palette of four colors only.

 ## SNES Foreground Sprites

-Up to 24 additional objects of 8x8 or 16x16 pixels, 16 colors can
+Up to 24 additional 16-color objects of 8×8 or 16×16 pixels, can
 be displayed.
 When replacing (or just overlaying) the normal Game Boy objects by SNES objects it'd be thus possible to display objects with other colors than normal background area.
 This method doesn't appear to be